H0llyW00dzZ/fiber2fa/README.md

 - Customizable error handling for unauthorized and internal server errors
 - Support for various response formats (plain text, JSON, XML)

+### Built-in 64-bit Integer
+- Most bits and Unix timestamps are built using 64-bit integers, capable of representing dates billions of years into the future.

 More features and validation capabilities will be added in the future to enhance the middleware's functionality and cater to a wider range of validation scenarios.

 ## Benchmark